 US Visa Types

-Below in the table are the most common US Visa types.
+Below is the table is the most common Us Non Immigrant Visa Types.
 Each letter links to an article specific to that US visa type.
 Each article discusses the purpose of that particular US visa type, and the requirements for filing for and receiving the visa.

 |B-1 B-2||E-1 E-2 E-3||F-1 J-1 M-1||H-1B H-2A H-2B H-3|